ISCHEMIC STROKE / CLASSIFICATION AND ETIOPATOGENESIS

 - sometimes positive oligoclonal bands

-- no tumor cells, no signs of bacterial or viral inflammation
+- no tumor cells, no evidence of bacterial or viral inflammation

 - initially normal findings; in the later course, hyperproteinorachia and mild lymphocytic pleocytosis (in 80-90%), reflecting aseptic meningitis [Hajj-Ali, 2015]